-Is It Time to Change Your Brakes?By marian on September 5th, 2016
+Is It Time to Change Your Brakes?By Vic on September 5th, 2016

 Toyota Fortuner in the Philippines is a vehicle preferred by numerous drivers due to the convenience and comfort it provides.
 Owning a car comes with countless efforts for maintenance as time passes by, such as going to insurance companies and changing certain parts of the vehicle to make sure they aren’t due for a replacement.
 One of the critical parts a car has that needs to be checked constantly are the brakes.
 If you’re not fully aware yet, here is the important information about car brakes.

 Types and Parts of Brakes